What is the format of infographic?

 When creating an infographic in A4 size, it’s important to consider the amount of information and visual elements you want to include, as A4 has limited space compared to larger formats.
 You may need to carefully choose the fonts, graphics, and data visualizations to ensure they are clear and legible at a smaller size.
 It’s also important to consider the layout and organization of the infographic to make sure it flows well and effectively communicates the intended message.

-Designing infographics in A4 size can be a great option for creating printable handouts, posters, or digital assets that can be easily shared or distributed.
+Infographic dimensions in A4 size can be a great option for creating printable handouts, posters, or digital assets that can be easily shared or distributed.
 Just make sure to optimize the design and content for the smaller format to ensure that the infographic remains visually appealing and effective in conveying information.

 How big is an infographic on Canva?